Putin wishes Murmu, Modi on Republic Day, hails India's contributions

 "Your country is making a substantial contribution to ensuring international stability and security and to addressing vital issues on the regional and global agenda," he said.

+India has been pushing for the resolution of the conflict through dialogue and diplomacy.

-"We set a high value on the relations of privileged strategic partnership between our states," he said, expressing confidence that "by working together we can ensure the continued growth of mutually beneficial bilateral cooperation in all areas.
-This undoubtedly meets the fundamental interests of the friendly peoples of Russia and India".
+Putin said Moscow puts a "high value" on its privileged strategic partnership with New Delhi.

+"I am confident that by working together we can ensure the continued growth of mutually beneficial bilateral cooperation in all areas," he added.

+"This undoubtedly meets the fundamental interests of the friendly peoples of Russia and India," the Russian president said.

 Check out DH's latest videos